zaclummys/apex-by-example/soql/README.md

 List<Contact> contacts = [SELECT Id, FirstName, LastName FROM Contact WHERE Name = :contactName];
 ```

-This query retrieves all contacts with the name 'John Doe'.
+This query retrieves all contacts with the name `John Doe`.
 The `contactName` variable is bound to the query, allowing you to use dynamic values in your queries.

 You can use binding in `WHERE` and `LIMIT` clauses.